Executive Branch Ethics Act

 Responsibilities of Agency Designated Ethics Supervisors

 The designated ethics supervisor for each department in the executive branch is the commissioner.
 The designated ethics supervisor for the University of Alaska is the president.
 These officials typically delegate the responsibility to another public officer.
-The designated ethics supervisor for the commissioner is the governor, who has delegated this responsibility to Guy Bell, Administrative Director of the Office of the Governor.
+The designated ethics supervisor for the commissioner is the governor, who has delegated this responsibility to Shawn Henderson, Administrative Director of the Office of the Governor.

-Designated ethics supervisors should refer to the Manual for Designated Ethics Supervisors (April 2008), available from the state ethics attorney, regarding their responsibilities under the Ethics Act.
+Designated ethics supervisors should refer to the 2019 Designated Ethics Supervisors Handbook (503KB PDF), available from the state ethics attorney, regarding their responsibilities under the Ethics Act.
 Briefly, as designated ethics supervisor, you must --

 - Ensure that your personnel office provides a copy of the guide, Ethics Information for Public Employees, to all new employees -- and keeps a supply of disclosure forms.